AstromechZA/PLYMeshSplitterJava/hierarchical_model_format.md

 JSON string with the following format:
 ```
 {
+    "scale_ratio": how the model was rescaled to fit the 1024x1024x1024 box.
     "vertex_colour": true/false, (do the vertices have colour information following them)
     "nodes": [
         {